How does counseling work?

 It depends.
 About half of my clients come for just a few months or for several months for support through a difficult time, to focus on a specific concern, or until they feel they are bouncing back or forward.

-A few attend counseling for a handful of sessions and feel they have benefitted enough to complete or pause the therapy process.
+A few attend counseling for a handful of sessions and feel they have benefited enough to complete or pause the therapy process.
 A Tune Up.

 This is considered shorter term counseling.
 I am happy to work on a short term basis when it’s appropriate.